Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 to finding software vulnerabilities by reading source code.
-Vulnerability research is not my area of expertise, so don't just take my word for it—here's what actual software security experts have to say about it:
+Vulnerability research is not my area of expertise, so don't just take my word for it—here's what actual software security experts have to say about the book:

 >The same way you can say "TAOCP" on a programming site and everyone knows you mean "Knuth", say "TOASSA" to a security